Matteopaluh/KEMET/README.md

 `--gsmm_mode existing` allows the identified reactions to be incorporated in esisting genome-scale metabolic models (GSMMs) previously generated with CarveMe, if those are missing.

-At the moment (February 2022) the only tested way to add reaction to pre-existing GSMMs is via the [ReFramed](https://github.com/cdanielmachado/reframed) package.
+At the moment (March 2022) the only tested way to add reaction to pre-existing GSMMs is via the [ReFramed](https://github.com/cdanielmachado/reframed) package.
 Further improvement would permit adding it through the [cobrapy](https://github.com/opencobra/cobrapy) platform.

 Informations regarding reaction gapfilling (if performed using the `--gsmm_mode existing` parameter) are included in several output files: